These 8 Things Could Make You More Likely to Develop Prediabetes, According to a Dietitian

 Related: Healthy Mediterranean Diet Recipes

-If you are diagnosed with prediabetes, follow these steps to prevent diabetes progression:
+If you are diagnosed with prediabetes, following these steps can help prevent progression to diabetes:

 These changes in your lifestyle can make a huge difference and cut your risk of developing diabetes.
 Drugs like metformin are successful in reducing diabetes risk, but talk to your doctor to know if you need them.
 Lifestyle modifications are more effective than drugs when it comes to reducing prediabetes symptoms, lowing blood sugar levels and preventing the condition from progressing to type 2 diabetes.